rsaavedraf/checkmate-in-x/README.md

 game-10.json modified to test this case and make sure it runs problem-free.

 ## Update 2022-12-17
-v1.2 with a first iterative implementation (activated with option -i, so not a separat program).
-Runs well but not yet finished, since it still does not have the trimming speed-up that the recursive one does.
+v1.2 with a first iterative implementation (runs using option -i, so not a separate program).
+Runs well but not yet finished, since it still does not have the quite significant trimming speed-up that the recursive one does.

 ## Next tasks:
 - Finish iterative python version